Decorah North Bald Eagle Cam

 Nests

 The first nest at the North site was built in a pine tree.
 The branches collapsed after the second nesting season and the eagles moved to a dead elm tree.
 They nested there for just one year before moving to their current location in late 2013.
 In August of 2018, their nest collapsed and slid or fell out of the nest tree during an extremely heavy storm.
 None of the tree branches were broken or damaged, so we decided to build a starter nest in the same spot.
-2020 will mark their seventh season and fourth nest on this territory.
+In 2024, the tree limbs supporting the nest broke following a heavy rain and we created a new nest by using a fork in the same tree and adding a ‘bionic’ limb.

 • 2018: A female eagle (DNF, or Decorah North Female) replaces Mrs. North over the summer.
 The nest falls out of the tree following a storm in late August.
 Kike Arnal and Amy Ries build a starter nest in mid-September.
 Mr. North and DNF adopt it in October.